 What you should know about paid search advertising

 - Click fraud.
 There has been a dramatic rise in click fraud over the years.
 This is when someone clicks on your advertisement multiple times to run up your costs.
-Most search engines can recognize when someone is doing this and therefore they will only charge for one click per IP address in a 24 hour period.
+Most search engines can recognise when someone is doing this and therefore they will only charge for one click per IP address in a 24-hour period.
 Those policies help, but do not eliminate click fraud.

 In-house vs. contracted paid search advertising management